Jessecar96/analog-capture/README.md

 ## Method 3
 **Use AmaRecTV to capture, AviSynth and QTGMC to deinterlace, and FFmpeg to encode.**
-This method takes signifcant disk space and signifcant time to process and encode the video, but it produces the best results.
+This method takes significant disk space and signifcant time to process and encode the video, but it produces the best results.

 Software: [AmaRecTV](SOFTWARE.md#amarectv-and-huffyuv), [AviSynth](SOFTWARE.md#avisynth-and-qtgmc), [FFmpeg](SOFTWARE.md#ffmpeg), [Avidemux](SOFTWARE.md#avidemux) (optional)

 1. Open AmaRecTV and verify your video shows up fine.
-2. Click the play button to record, and stop when you're done.
+2. Click the play button to record and stop when you're done.
 3. You can use the mute and unmute button to monitor your audio.
 This does not affect your recording.
-4. Optionally use avidemux to cut the beging and end off your video.
+4. Optionally use avidemux to cut the begining and end off your video.
 Make sure to use "Copy" for both the video and audio formats, and save as AVI.
 5. Create a text file and save it as `deinterlace.avs` with this content:
 ```
 import("C:\Program Files (x86)\AviSynth+\plugins64+\MT.avs")